holstt/google-drive-discordbot/README.md

 ### Attendance registration

 Registrering attendance requires that:
-- The Google account subscribes to the Google Sheets API
+- THe Google Sheets API is enabled for your GCP service account.
-- An url to a Sheet where the Google account has editor access
+- An url to a spreadsheet where the GCP account has _editor_ access.
+As such, you have to ensure that the spreadsheet is shared with the email of the account.
-- The Sheet complies with certain rules in order for the GoogleDriveService to insert/register the attendance correctly in the Sheet.
-Please see [INSERT REF]
+- The sheet complies with certain rules in order for the GoogleDriveService to insert/register the attendance correctly in the sheet.
+It is possible to have a compliant sheet created for you from a template, by simply providing an id on a completely empty sheet at the first attendance request.
+Then the service will create an attendance sheet and register the attendance. attendance ready-made

-To register attendance call the endpoint `sheet/attendance-updates` with a json object containing the sheet id and attendees with their presence status and an optional message:
+To register attendance call the endpoint `sheet/attendance-updates` with a json object containing the spreadsheet id and attendees with their presence status and an optional message.
+If the spreadsheet contains multiple tabs (sheets), and the attendance is **not** on the first tab, then the sheetId should always be specified.

 ```JSONC
 {